Rare Pearl & Seashell Craft

 Hi friends,

-*Click on photos for closer look
+*Click on the photos for a closer look

 What You'll Need

-1. Paper Plate
+1. Paper Plates

 2. (2) Coffee Filters